 - 1 Unpack the system. - 2 Install the system into the rack.
-For more information about installing the system into the rack, see the Rail Installation Guide at Dell.com/poweredgemanuals. - 3 Connect the peripherals to the system. - 4 Connect the system to its electrical outlet. - 5 Turn the system on by pressing the power button or by using iDRAC. - Turn on the attached peripherals.
+For more information about installing the system into the rack, see the Rail Installation Guide at Dell.com/poweredgemanuals.

 For more information about setting up your system, see the Getting Started Guide that shipped with your system.